spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/data-exchange.md

 We recommend considering the Data Exchange API in the following cases:

-- You want to implement a data integration via API with another middleware that's not [Alumio](https://www.alumio.com).
+- You want to implement a data integration via API with a middleware that's not [Alumio](https://www.alumio.com).
 - You want to create your own data integration engine via API, without using any middleware software.

 ## Spryker Middleware Powered by Alumio